Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

-These Cranberry Scones have a light, almost bread-like texture and that is because the batter does not contain eggs, and milk is used instead of cream.
-Fresh or dried cranberries can be folded into the scone dough.
-Although fresh cranberries with their tart flavor are perfect with the mixed candied fruit peel, when they are out of season try making these Cranberry Scones with sweet and chewy dried cranberries, or even dried cherries.
+These Cranberry Scones have a light, almost bread-like texture and that is because the batter does not contain eggs.
+Milk or cream is used to bind all the ingredients.
+You can use full fat (whole) milk or cream depending on how rich you want your scones to taste.
+As I said above fresh, frozen, or even dried cranberries can be folded into the scone dough.
+Although I really like the tart flavor of fresh or frozen cranberries, dried cranberries provide a wonderful sweetness and chewiness.
 The scones are baked in a hot oven until nicely brown and a toothpick inserted in the center of a scone come out clean.
-They are especially good warm from the oven, and you can enjoy this scone on its own or in the traditional way with Devonshire Cream and either jam or lemon curd
+They are especially good warm from the oven, and you can enjoy this scone on its own or in the traditional way with butter, Devonshire Cream and either jam or lemon curd

-Cranberry Scones Recipe: Preheat oven to 400 degrees F (205 degrees C) and place rack in middle of oven.
+Cranberry Scones: Preheat your oven to 400 degrees F (200 degrees C) and place the oven rack in the center of the oven.
 Butter or line a baking sheet with parchment paper.

 In a large bowl, whisk together the flour, sugar, baking powder and salt.
-Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
+Cut the butter into the flour mixture with a pastry blender or two knives.
 The mixture should look like coarse crumbs.
-Gently stir in the cranberries and mixed fruit, making sure not to crush the berries.
+Gently stir in the cranberries making sure not to crush the berries.
 Add the milk and stir until just combined.
 Do not over mix.

-Transfer to a lightly floured surface and knead the dough four or five times and then pat, or roll, the dough into a circle that is 7 inches (18 cm) round and about 1 1/2 inches (3.75 cm) thick.
-Cut this circle into 8 triangular sections.
+Transfer to a lightly floured surface and knead the dough four or five times and then pat, or roll, the dough into a circle that is about 7 inches (18 cm) round.
+Cut this circle into 8 triangles.
 Transfer to the prepared baking sheet and then brush the top of the scones with milk or cream.
-Sprinkle with sliced almonds.
+If desired, sprinkle with sliced almonds.

-Bake for about 15 - 20 minutes or until lightly browned and a toothpick inserted into the center of a scone comes out clean.
+Bake for about 17 - 20 minutes or until the crusts of the scones are brown and crisp, and a toothpick inserted into the center of a scone comes out clean.
 Remove from oven and place on a wire rack to cool.
-If desired, serve with Devon cream and/or your favorite jam.
+Excellent plain or you can serve with butter or Devon cream.

 Makes 8 scones.